ADFS Email OTP Provider

 Deploy SecureMFA Email Time Based OTP Provider into ADFS Farm

 Before you can start registering “SecureMfaEmailOtpProvider” into your ADFS farm you must complete bellow steps.
 All commands must be executed in elevated PowerShell (PS) command prompt.

 1) Deploy latest “SecureMfaEmailOtpProvider” PowerShell module from Microsoft PSGallery using bellow PS command.

 Install-Module -Name SecureMFA_EMAIL_OTP -Repository PSGallery -Scope AllUsers

-NOTE: If your ADFS server doesn’t have access to the Internet you can pull PowerShell module from Windows client which has Internet access and copy “C:\Program Files\WindowsPowerShell\Modules\SecureMFA_EMAIL_OTP” folder from client’s computer into ADFS server (same location).
+If your ADFS server doesn’t have access to the Internet you can pull PowerShell module from Windows client which will have Internet access and copy “C:\Program Files\WindowsPowerShell\Modules\SecureMFA_EMAIL_OTP ” folder from client’s computer into ADFS server (same location).

-2) Within “C:\Program Files\WindowsPowerShell\Modules\SecureMFA_EMAIL_OTP” directory update “SecureMFAEmailOtpProvider.json” file.
-If you are using a free license you only need to modify "smtp_server" server settings.
-If you will buy a license to enable all the features, you will need to update "company" and "serialkey" information to unlock the app.
+If you are using a free version you only need to modify "sqlserver" server settings.
+If you will buy a license for unlimited users you will need to update "company" , "serialkey" and "subscriptionid" information to unlock licensed provider features.

 SecureMFA Email OTP Provider Installation

 Before a SecureMfaEmailOtpprovider will be invoked by AD FS, it must be registered in the system. with PowerShell command which performs the necessary installation actions including installation in the GAC, and registration in AD FS farm.